iotaledger/tips/text/0000-local-snapshot-file-format/0000-local-snapshot-file-format.md

 # Detailed design

 All types are serialized in little-endian and occur in the sequence of the rows defined below.
-Local snapshot files are compressed via zlib to further reduce size.

-SEP = solid entry point. `Array[T]` are prefixed with a varint denoting the length.

 This format describes version 1:
 <table>